 Katherine joined the URI team in September 2016.
-She is responsible for building a strong and diverse network among environmentally focused CCs by growing and maintaining databases, cultivating relationships with and among CCs, overseeing URI Environmental social media accounts, and creating innovative tools for story and information sharing and relationship building.
-A recent graduate of Columbia University, Katherine studied sustainable development, taking special interest in climate change law, environmental anthropology and the sociological impacts of environmental degradation.
-She is especially concerned with how climate change, while a common problem, has diverse local manifestations with strong negative implications for certain geographic and cultural communities.
-After working with groups in eastern Uganda, upstate New York and Staten Island, she understands the importance of privileging local knowledge and community engagement in the fight to address climate change issues.
+She is responsible for building a strong and diverse network of environmentally focused CCs by cultivating relationships with and among CCs, hosting webinars and dialogue groups, and creating resources to facilitate best practice sharing.
+A recent graduate of Columbia University, Katherine studied sustainable development, taking special interest in climate change law, environmental anthropology and environmental justice.
+She is especially concerned with how climate change, while a common problem, has diverse local manifestations with strong negative implications for certain geographic and socioeconomic groups.
+After working with groups in eastern Uganda, upstate New York and Staten Island, Katherine understands the importance of privileging local knowledge and community engagement in addressing climate change and related social issues.
 Katherine believes environmental justice and interfaith peacebuilding are of the same root and must addressed hand-in-hand.
-In her free time she enjoys live music, writing prose, camping and reading all things philosophy.
+In her free time she enjoys live music, writing prose, and road trips.

 February 9, 2017 6:47 PM